 24.1.
 The Curators of the University Libraries shall consist of:

-(1) the Pro-Vice-Chancellor with responsibility for Gardens, Libraries and Museums, who shall be chair;
+(1) the Pro-Vice-Chancellor (Research) who shall be chair;

 (2) one of the Proctors or the Assessor as may be agreed between them;